 Kubecost provides flexible and customizable cost breakdown features as well.
 You can divide costs by namespace, deployment, service, and more indicators across all three major cloud service providers.
 Like in CAST AI, this comprehensive resource allocation points the way to generating more accurate showbacks and chargebacks, streamlining ongoing cost monitoring processes.

 Focusing on automated optimization, CAST AI offers cost allocation per cluster and per node.

 Kubecost users can allocate costs to concepts such as teams, individual applications, products, projects, departments, or environments.

 Many companies are using the services of more than one cloud provider.
 Allocating costs across clouds is tricky, but CAST AI rises to this challenge.
 It supports teams with universal metrics for any cloud provider.

 Kubecost displays the costs across multiple clusters and multi-cloud environments in a single view or through a single API endpoint.

 3. Cost monitoring

-Kubecost allows teams can link real-time in-cluster costs (CPU, memory, storage, network, etc.) with out-of-cluster expenses from the cloud services across AWS, GCP, and Azure – for example, tagged RDS instances, BigQuery warehouses, or S3 buckets.
-Users get context-aware, cluster-level reports to reach an optimal balance between cost and performance in matching their service requirements.
+Kubecost allows teams to link real-time in-cluster costs (CPU, memory, storage, network, etc.) with out-of-cluster expenses from the cloud services across AWS, GCP, and Azure – for example, tagged RDS instances, BigQuery warehouses, or S3 buckets.
+Users get context-aware, cluster-level reports to reach an optimal balance between cost and performance matching their service requirements.